SkygearIO/features/features/285-design-webhooks/design.md

 Fundamentally, auth gear with web-hooks is a distributed system.
-When web-hook handlers have side-effects, we need to choose between guaranteeing consistency or availability of the system.
+When web-hook handlers have side-effects, we need to choose between guaranteeing consistency or availability of the system (see appendix: CAP theorem).

 We decided to ensure the availability of the system.
 To maintain consistency, developer should take eventual consistency into account when designing system.